Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop A-model

 in the neck regions, meaning that only a minor adaptation of the parallel transport arguments of the maximally graded case is required.
 Namely, over a path $c(t)$ contained in a neck region where the symplectic form is as above, symplectic parallel transport between the fibres of $\wttilde_\varepsilon$ is described by the ODE

 This equation clearly preserves the real part of the equation along the path which follows the negative real axis.
-Therefore, the loops $\Lambda_c$ are taken to each other by parallel transport, and the loop $\Lambda_{-\delta}$ is the preliminary vanishing cycle $\vc{0}{0,0}^{\text{pr}}$.\\
+Therefore, the loops $\Lambda_c$ are taken to each other by parallel transport, and the loop $\Lambda_{-\delta}$ is the preliminary vanishing cycle $\vc{0}{0,0}^{\text{pr}}$. \\

-Since the real preliminary vanishing cycle passes through each of the neck regions, the above argument is inherently global; however, we are able to use the local description of the symplectic form in each neck region and patch the result together since parallel transport only affects the part of the curve which passes through the neck region.
-In particular, how the curve is identified between patches is unaffected by parallel transport, since this happens away from the neck regions.
-Moreover, away from the neck regions, the curve $\vc{0}{0,0}^{\text{pr}}$ is particularly simple to describe: in the $\lambda_1$-axis of $\widetilde{X}_1$, it comprises the real line segment joining the deleted ball at the origin to the deleted ball about the real $\frac{p-1}{\ell}-{\text{th}}$ root of $\eps$, and in the $\mu_1$-projection, it is the straight line emanating from the deleted disc at the origin and going to infinity along the positive real axis.
+Since parallel transport only affects the part of the curve which passes through the neck region, where the monodromy is contained, we are able to use the local description of the symplectic form in each neck region and patch the result together.
+In particular, how the curve is identified between patches is unaffected by parallel transport, since this identification happens away from the neck regions.
+Moreover, away from the neck regions, the curve $\vc{0}{0,0}^{\text{pr}}$ is particularly simple to describe: in the $\lambda_1$-axis of $\widetilde{X}_1$, it comprises the real line segment joining the deleted disc at the origin to the deleted disc about the real $\frac{p-1}{\ell}-{\text{th}}$ root of $\eps$, and in the $\mu_1$-projection, it is the straight line emanating from the deleted disc at the origin and going to infinity along the positive real axis.
 In both the $\lambda_i$ and $\mu_i$ projections in the charts $\widetilde{X}_i$ for $i=2,\dots,\ell-1$, as well as the $\lambda_{\ell}$ projection in $\widetilde{X}_{\ell}$, it is similarly the straight line emanating from the deleted disc at the origin and going to infinity along the positive real axis.
-In the $\mu_{\ell}$-projection in the chart $\widetilde{X}_\ell$ it is the straight line segment joining the deleted disc at the origin to the real $\frac{q-1}{\ell}-\text{th}$ root of $\eps$ in the $\mu_\ell$-plane.
-Finally, the rest of the curve is the positive real lift of the line segment joining the deleted balls about $(\eps,0)$ and $(0,\eps)$ in $\{u+v=\eps\}$ under the covering map described above.
+In the $\mu_{\ell}$-projection in the chart $\widetilde{X}_\ell$ it is the straight line segment joining the deleted disc at the origin to the real $\frac{q-1}{\ell}-\text{th}$ root of $\eps$ in the $\mu_\ell$-line.
+Finally, the rest of the curve is the positive real lift of the line segment joining the deleted discs about $(\eps,0)$ and $(0,\eps)$ in $\{u+v=\eps\}$ under the covering map described above.
+A sketch of this real Lagrangian vanishing cycle away from the neck regions is given in \cref{NeckRegionsRemoved}.
 It is straightforward to check that, in each of the neck regions, the curve $\vc{0}{0,0}^{\text{pr}}$ is given by a hyperbola.
-For example, at the origin in the chart $\widetilde{X}_1$, it is given by
+For example, near the origin in the chart $\widetilde{X}_1$, it is given by

 where $s$ is a small real variable. \\

 Now that we understand the real vanishing cycle $\vc{0}{0,0}^{\text{pr}}$, we utilise the symmetry present in the situation to characterise $\vc{0}{m,n}^{\text{pr}}$.
 As before, we decompose $\gamma_{m,n}$ into its radial segment from $-\zeta^m\eta^n\delta$ to $\zeta^m\eta^nc_\mathrm{crit}$ and circular segment from $-\delta$ to $-\zeta^m\eta^n\delta$.
 By construction, the map